lueckenlab/org-website/_members/daria-romanovskaia.md

   linkedin: daria-romanovskaia-b37b2a8a/
 ---

 During her PhD Daria has worked in Center for Molecular Medicine in the field of computational epigenetics.
-She is working on computational approaches for understanding resistance mechanisms and novel biomarkers for patient stratification from multi-modal cohorts in NSCLC as part of the SPACETIME consortium.
+She is working on computational approaches for understanding resistance mechanisms and novel biomarkers for patient stratification from multi-modal cohorts.